ibm-messaging/mqlight-fishalive-node/README.md

 ## Deploying to Bluemix

-The sample can be used with either the 'MQ Light' service or 'Message Hub' service.
+The sample can be used with the 'Message Hub' service.

 1. Create an instance of the service using either the Bluemix console or the Bluemix cf command line tool.

+2. In the Message Hub service Dashboard, create a topic called "MQLight" with a single partition.

-2. Edit the manifest.yml file in the root directory of the sample to reflect the name of the service created above.
+3. Edit the manifest.yml file in the root directory of the sample to reflect the name of the service created above.

  ```yml